Wall-crossings for Twisted Quiver Bundles: Homological Algebra

 \section{Homological Algebra}

-The aim of this section is to prove the suitably defined antisymmetric Euler form of framed twisted quiver sheaves is numerically determined in certain cases (see Proposition ~\ref{num}).
+The aim of this section is to prove a suitably defined antisymmetric Euler-like bilinear form of framed twisted quiver sheaves is numerically determined in certain cases (see Proposition ~\ref{num}).
 For this, we begin with finding a partial injective resolution ~\eqref{Vseq} of double quiver representations with the moment map relation ~\eqref{MR1}.